Doctors Note Logo

 If you're waking exhausted despite adequate sleep, it's important to look deeper.

-To help identify whether your symptoms align with sleep deprivation or something more serious, you can use a free AI-powered symptom checker that evaluates your specific situation in just a few minutes.
+Understanding whether your symptoms are related to sleep deprivation or point to another underlying condition is an important first step—you can get personalized insight using a free AI-powered symptom assessment that evaluates your specific situation in just a few minutes.

 Persistent fatigue deserves attention — not dismissal.